-The Master of Arts in Strategic Leadership (MASL) serves leaders who have a bachelor's degree and desire to pursue further specialized education and develop additional skills in leadership and ministry.
+The Master of Arts in Strategic Leadership (MASL) is an online degree program serving leaders who have a bachelor's degree and desire to pursue further specialized education and develop additional skills in leadership and ministry.
 It is no secret: our world is experiencing rapid change and becoming increasingly more complex and demanding, which is why continued professional development is crucial for today’s leaders.
 No matter the setting – whether church or business, human services or global outreach – those who lead must excel in their ability to think and act strategically.
 The MASL is designed to provide an integrated experience that blends leadership, management, and organizational theories with practical theology.
 Click or tap here to view the program fact sheet.

-Though cohorts are composed of students not only from across the U.S., but also from other nations, cohort members are able to maintain vital peer relationships, beginning with the fi rst residency and continuing through the two-year program.
+Though cohorts are composed of students not only from across the U.S., but also from other nations, cohort members are able to maintain vital peer relationships, beginning with the first residency and continuing through the two-year program.
 The weekly discussion boards facilitate ongoing collaboration and mutual support, and create opportunities for substantial interaction between instructors and students.